 - Is your church suburban, urban, or rural?
 What kind of paid staff do you need in light of this?

 - If you have a lead pastor, where is he gifted and not gifted?
-What kind of staff person would best compliment his strengths and weaknesses?
+What kind of a staff person would best compliment his strengths and weaknesses?

 - What opportunities are available to you in your unique ministry context?
 How might paid staffing help you address these opportunities?